pymc-labs/ai_decision_workshop/README.md

 ### 3. Setup with uv

-**Note:** This option requires separate installation of GraphViz system library.
+**Note:** This option requires separate installation of GraphViz, which is used to display graphical representations of the models.

 Navigate to the repository and create the environment: